-(1) Securing the tube and maintain proper placement.
-(2) Provide cuff care.
-(3) Aid secretion clearance.
-(4) Ensure humidification.
-(5) Minimize the possibility of infection.
-(6) Provide for patient communication.
-(7) Troubleshoot emergencies.
+(1) Secure the tube and maintain proper placement, (2) Provide cuff care, (3) Aid in secretion clearance, (4) Ensure humidification, (5) Minimize the possibility of infection, (6) Provide patient communication, and (7) Troubleshoot emergencies

-70. What do you need in order to secure the ET tube?
+70. What do you need in order to secure an endotracheal tube?

-71. What do you need in order to secure the tracheostomy?
+71. What do you need in order to secure a tracheostomy tube?

-73. Unplanned extubations occur in what percentage of intubated patients?
+73. Unplanned extubation occurs in what percentage of intubated patients?

-It occurs in 2 – 13% of patients.
-The #1 contributing factor is a lack of secure placement.
+Unplanned extubation occurs in 2-13% of patients.
+The primary contributing factor is a lack of secure placement.

-75. When maintaining cuff pressure, it is imp
+76. When maintaining cuff pressure, it is important to?

-Keep the cuff pressure below tracheal capillary perfusion pressure.
+Keep the cuff pressure below the tracheal capillary perfusion pressure

 77. How can you measure cuff pressure?